 Well, what do you know?
-I was just googling on the internet, and all of a sudden, (well not quite all of a sudden, I was actually deliberately looking around, but what the heck?)… all of a sudden, I stumbled upon a porn site of men who are not ashamed to appreciate other men and who do not abuse women.
+I was just googling on the internet, and all of a sudden, I stumbled upon a porn site of men who are not ashamed to appreciate other men and who do not abuse women.
 They are not macho towards poor squaws who we all know are so victimized, and degraded, and discriminated against and who will ultimately never ever reach through the glass ceiling (that invisible limit to women’s progress up the ladder to full equality with men) that all women face.
 Even Hillary Clinton blamed the Glass Ceiling at the end of the day!
 Oh my God, and I am to blame for that female predicament by being male!

 Hi there, gorgeous hunk!
 Where have you been all my life?